Recently I was invited to present a short talk about sleep at the Professional Speakers Association in London.

 Are you bed sheets comfortable?

-Is the lighting and temperature good for your preferences?
+Are the lighting and temperature good for your preferences?

 If you just take one of these steps or suggestions on board and really use it, then you could start to see an improvement.
 If you do then please come back and let me know in the comments.